Ensembl/ensembl-hive/README.md

 Hive pipeline databases are molded according to PipeConfig files which are Perl modules conforming to a special interface.
 A PipeConfig file defines the stucture of the pipeline, which is a graph whose nodes are Analyses (with their code, parameters and resource requirements) and edges are various dependency rules:
-    * Dataflow rules define how data that flows out of an Analysis can be used to trigger creation of Jobs in other Analyses [creation depenency]
+* Dataflow rules define how data that flows out of an Analysis can be used to trigger creation of Jobs in other Analyses

-    * Control rules define dependencies between Analyses as Jobs' containers ("Jobs of Analysis Y can only start when all Jobs of Analysis X are done") [execution dependency]
+* Control rules define dependencies between Analyses as Jobs' containers ("Jobs of Analysis Y can only start when all Jobs of Analysis X are done")

-    * Semaphore rules define dependencies between individual Jobs on a more fine-grained level [combined creation and execution dependency]
+* Semaphore rules define dependencies between individual Jobs on a more fine-grained level

 There are also other parameters of Analyses that control, for example:
 * how many Workers can simultaneously work on a given Analysis,
 * how many times a Job should be tried until it is considered failed,
 * what should be autimatically done with a Job if it needs more memory/time, etc.

 Contact us (mailing list)
 -------------------------